-Hrafnseyri in Arnarfjord in the Westfjords of Iceland, is a distinguished place in the history of Iceland.
-It is the birthplace of Jón Sigurðsson (1811-1879), the principal champion of Iceland’s struggle for independence from Danish rule in the 19th century.
-Jón wanted both to liberate the country from the Danish state and the Icelandic people from the old society and its economic system.
-Jón’s name will always be linked to the establishment of the Icelandic state, and after his death in 1879, he became a symbol of the Icelandic nation.
-There is also a turfhouse in Hrafnseyri, which is a copy of the house in which Jón grew up.
-Coffee is served in the turfhouse.
-There is also a charming wooden church at Hrafnseyri which was consecrated in 1886.
+Hrafnseyri in Arnarfjörður, in the Westfjords of Iceland, is the birthplace of Jón Sigurðsson (1811-1879), the leader of Iceland’s struggle for independence from Danish rule in the 19th century.
+Jón’s life goal was to liberate the country from Danish rule.
+His name will always be linked to the establishment of the Icelandic state, and after his death in 1879, he became a symbol of the Icelandic nation.
+A replica of his childhood turf home is situated in Hrafnseyri.
+The area also features a charming wooden church, which was consecrated in 1886.